 For animal and nature lovers, Oasis Park, located in the south of the islands near the Costa Calma, is the place to go.
 With over 250 different animal species and the only botanical garden, it's a great day trip out when you fancy taking a break from the beach or pool.
 Alternatively you can book an excursion into the Parque Natural de Jandia, where you can explore the local landscape and even spot dolphins in the wild.

 Golf is another favourite sport in the Canary Islands with six golf clubs and courses to choose from.
 For the perfect golf break in Fuerteventura, try a stay at the Hotel Elba Palace Golf, located a few minutes drive from the Caleta de Fuste and just south of the airport so you could be on the fairway within an hour of landing.

-If you love a water park, then make sure you take the family to Acua Park in Corralejo, the island's only water park.
-Here there is a variety of waterslides and attractions including a lazy river, wave pool and children's area, perfect for a fun day out.
+If you love a water park, then make sure you take the family to Acua Park in Corralejo, the island's only water park and one of the best water parks in the Canary Islands.
+Here there is a variety of waterslides and attractions including a lazy river, wave pool and children's area, perfect for a fun day out in the glorious sunshine.
 And don't worry if you've not hired a car.
 There's a shuttle bus service which runs from Jandia and Costa Caleta to the park which can be reserved for a fee.